zlogic/mendix-docs/content/en/docs/control-center/apps/entitlements.md

 Cloud tokens will be available as a product on the Mendix pricelist, starting in early 2025.

 {{% alert color="info" %}}
 If you previously enabled cloud credits, please note that cloud tokens have now replaced cloud credits.
 One cloud credit is equivalent to ten cloud tokens.
-For more details about this transition, refer to the [Cloud Tokens FAQ](#cloud-tokens-faq).
+For more information, see the [Transition from Cloud Credits to Cloud Tokens](#cloud-tokens-faq).
 {{% /alert %}}

 To use cloud tokens, you need to enable self-service.
 If you want to enable self-service or have questions about cloud tokens, contact your Customer Success Manager (CSM).